Chapter 40:

 “I hated being around people.
 I thought everyone was shallow, fake, just pretending to nice.
 But I thought you were different.
 I practically worshipped you!”

 Frantic repeated readings of recited incantation began.
 The opening of the spellbook in a light rain made Lilly tense.
-Gravitational orbs floated throughout his invisible prison.
-The scrolls appeared as a glowing outline whenever one of the orbs brushed the barrier.
+Gravitational orbs floated in the invisible prison.
+The scrolls' glowing outline appeared whenever an orb brushed them.

 “He’s not my master.
 He’s my friend.”

-The water form cradled the mop next to her face, “That’s so sweet!
+The mop was cradled by Zenobia's head, “That’s so sweet!
 He’s your little friend!”

 “Zenobia, please come with us.
 We can talk about anything as much as you want.
 You can say whatever you need to say.
 I won’t hold it against you.”